-The number one rule of dental care, and something that is drummed into many of us from an early age, is to brush our teeth twice a day.
-Brushing has shown to be one of the most effective defences against plaque and gum disease, as it removes the majority of bacteria and food debris from teeth.
+The number one rule of dental care and something that is drummed into many of us from an early age is to brush our teeth twice a day.
+Brushing has shown to be one of the most effective defenses against plaque and gum disease, as it removes the majority of bacteria and food debris from teeth.
 This helps to keep teeth clean and free from problems.

 Tooth decay is a major worldwide concern.
-Not only does it affect the function and appearance of your mouth, but it can also lead to number of serious medical problems including diabetes, heart disease, stroke and even some cancers.
+Not only does it affect the function and appearance of your mouth, but it can also lead to a number of serious medical problems including diabetes, heart disease, stroke, and even some cancers.

 Fluoride is a naturally occurring mineral and the 13th most abundant material in the earth’s crust.
 It can be found in soil, foods and water supplies.
 It is also sometimes added to drinking water.
 This is because it has been found to be beneficial for oral health by helping protect teeth from decay.
 All water (whether from the faucet or bottled), contains some level of fluoride and more than 300 million people drink fluoridated water supplies each day.